DanaMC18/Concentration-Project1/README.md

-# A Song of Ice and Fire: Game of Concentration
+# A Match of Ice and Fire: Game of Concentration

 "When you play the game of concentration, you ~~win~~ flip over cards or you ~~die~~ ...don't."